MORNING SICKNESS: THE TOP NATURAL REMEDIES

 Deep breathing, hydration, and exercise.
 Yeah, yeah, I know what you’re thinking.
 And listen: although these may feel minute in significance, or impossible in implementation – the basics for health are key.
 For you, and for your baby.
 If each of these amount to 10% reduction in nausea, that’s 30% total.
 Add in mini meals, some ginger capsules, and homeopathy and BAM!
 Every bit counts.

-BE A G AND SHARE THIS POST WITH YOUR WANNA-BE OR SOON-TO-BE MOM FRIENDS!
+BE AN ANGEL AND SHARE THIS POST WITH YOUR WANNA-BE OR SOON-TO-BE MOM FRIENDS!

 DISCLAIMER: This article is not meant to be interpreted as medical advice.
 This is purely for informational and educational purposes only.
 Milk Medicine supports body autonomy, body literacy, open access information, and informed consent.
 The health of you and your family is your own responsibility.
 As always, discuss any medical questions or concerns with your physician or pediatrician.